2b-t/docker-realtime/doc/realtime_basics/PreemptRt.md

 Continue to restart the computer and boot into the newly installed kernel.
 Depending on the chosen installation procedure and BIOS set-up you **might have to turn off secure boot** in your UEFI BIOS menu or else you might not be able to boot.
 You can verify if you booted into the correct kernel by executing `$ uname -r` in the console.
 If set-up correctly your kernel should contain `rt` in its version and `/sys/kernel/realtime` should exist and contain the value `1`.
 In order to check if the kernel compiled correctly you can output the kernel flags with [this tool](https://raw.githubusercontent.com/docker/docker/master/contrib/check-config.sh).

+#### 1.2.3 Real-time Ubuntu

+From Ubuntu 22.04 onwards there is a real-time kernel based on PREEMPT_RT already available out of the box.
+How it can be set-up is discussed in more detail [here](https://ubuntu.com/blog/real-time-ubuntu-released).
+You will need to register yourself but the kernel is then free for personal usage.

 ### 1.3 Allowing the user to set real-time permissions

 By default only your super-user will be able to set real-time priorities (see `$ ulimit -r`).
 In case you do not intend to use [`root` as the user inside the Docker](https://medium.com/jobteaser-dev-team/docker-user-best-practices-a8d2ca5205f4) you will have to remove this restriction and you will have add a group named `realtime` (the name of the group is your choice and you could also only add a single user instead of a dedicated group) and add our current user to it as described in the [Franka Emika Linux installation guide](https://frankaemika.github.io/docs/installation_linux.html).
 First execute